Frank Onyeka: International career

 Onyeka received his first call-up for the Nigeria national team on 22 September 2020 for the friendly matches against Algeria and Tunisia in Austria on 5 and 9 October 2020, respectively.
-He made his debut with the Nigeria national team in a friendly 1–0 loss to Algeria on 9 October 2020.
+He made his debut for the national team in a friendly 1–0 loss to Algeria on 9 October 2020.
+He scored his first goal for his country on 16 October 2023, in a 3–2 win over Mozambique.